EtomicBomb/gale-shapley/README.md

 Other descriptions of the algorithm involve modifying an explicit collection of tentative matches.
 By avoiding this and using this simplified description of the algorithm, our tests become simpler and more performant.

 Our code also supports multiple sets of preferences for the participants.
 This is so that we can run multiple instances of the algorithm in parallel, and observe how changing the preferences influences the resulting match.

+## Visualization
+Since the default visualizer is hard to read, we created a custom visualizer for our model in `model.vis.js`.
+To run the visualizer, run model.frg using either the green button or run it through the terminal by typing `racket model.frg`.
+Unfortunetly, the visualizer doesn't load automatically, so you have to go to the Script section in the Sterling visualizer, copy the script in `model.vis.js`, and paste it into the script section.
+Make sure to run it through the svg option.
+When you run the custom visualizer, you'll see multiple grids representing the proposer's and receiver's true and false preferences.
+The grids below these show the offers from proposers to receivers at different stages.

+ # Signatures

+1. **Receiver**
+   Represents the receivers  in the matching process.

+2. **Proposer**
+   Represents the proposers in the matching process.

+3. **RxPref**
+   A partial function that maps proposers to an integer, indicating preferences from the receiver's perspective.

+4. **PxPref**
+   A partial function that maps receivers to an integer, indicating preferences from the proposer's perspective.
+5. **Status**
+   Represents the offers from proposers to receivers at any given time.
+The offers in the final state represent the matches.
+6. **PxPrefs**
+  A partial function mapping proposers to their preference lists.

+7. **RxPrefs**
+  A partial function mapping receivers to their preference lists.

+8. **Matching**
+  A partial function mapping proposers to receivers, representing the current state of matches.

 # Project Structure